Apples

 Directions

-1. Mix juice with a ratio of 3 Tablespoons juice to 1 quart of water.
+1. Combine 3 Tablespoons juice with 1 quart of water.

 3. Soak the cut fruit in the solution for 3 to 5 minutes.